DevOps Blog

 This leads to lightweight and inherently portable objects (containers) that bundle the software code and all the required dependencies together.
 These containers can then be deployed on any supported infrastructure with minimal or no external configurations.

 One of the most complex parts of a traditional deployment is configuring the deployment environment with all the dependencies and configurations.
-Containerized applications eliminate these configuration requirements as the container packages everything that the application requires within the container.
+Containerized applications eliminate these configuration requirements because the container packages everything the application requires within the container itself.

-On top of that, containers will require fewer resources and can be easily managed compared to virtual machines.
-This way, containerization leads to greatly simplified deployment strategies that can be easily automated and integrated into DevOps delivery pipelines.
-When this is combined with an orchestration platform like Kubernetes or Rancher, users can:
+On top of that, containers require fewer resources and can be more easily managed compared to virtual machines.
+Containerization leads to greatly simplified deployment strategies that can be easily automated and integrated into DevOps delivery pipelines.
+When combined with an orchestration platform like Kubernetes or Rancher, users can:

 What is a continuous delivery pipeline?

 DevOps relies on Continuous Delivery (CD) as the core process to manage software delivery.
-It enables software development teams to deploy software more frequently while maintaining the stability and reliability of systems.
+Continuous Delivery enables software development teams to deploy software more frequently while maintaining the stability and reliability of systems.

-Continuous Delivery utilizes a stack of tools such as CI/CD platforms, testing tools, etc., combined with automation to facilitate frequent software delivery.
-Automation plays a major role in these continuous delivery pipelines by automating all the possible tasks of the pipeline from tests, infrastructure provisioning, and even deployments.
+Continuous Delivery utilizes a stack of tools such as CI/CD platforms, testing tools, and automation to facilitate frequent software delivery.
+Automation plays a major role in these continuous delivery pipelines by automating all the possible tasks of the pipeline—from tests, infrastructure provisioning, and even deployments.

 In most cases, Continuous Delivery is combined with Continuous Integration to create more robust delivery pipelines called CI/CD pipelines.
-They enable organizations to integrate the complete software development process into a DevOps pipeline:
+CI/CD pipelines enable organizations to integrate the complete software development process into a DevOps pipeline:

 Both are crucial for a successful DevOps delivery pipeline.